Emergency evacuee guidance during COVID-19

-In all emergencies, evacuees are under a great deal of stress.
-Providing services to all people in a respectful, caring, and culturally safe environment is key to a successful recovery.
 COVID-19 poses challenges with the delivery of supports.
-They may be delivered through alternative means in order to protect responders, essential service workers and evacuees.
+They may be delivered through alternative means to protect responders, essential service workers and evacuees.

-Your local or First Nations government is responsible for planning for and responding to emergency events within their jurisdiction.
+Your Indigenous or local government is responsible for emergency event response within their jurisdiction.
 This includes coordinating the provision of food, clothing, shelter, transportation and incidentals for evacuees.
-Governments work closely with health authorities to ensure medical services for residents.

 Depending on the severity of the situation, an evacuation alert or order may be issued.
 It's important to understand the different stages.